 Difficult for inexperienced users to find all sources of asbestos in the home

-Where You Might Find Asbestos in Your Home
+Why You Might Find Asbestos in Your Home

-Finding asbestos within your home is not as clear-cut as it may seem at first.
-If you crawl into your attic and see gray, fluffy material, you know that it definitely is not fiberglass insulation.
+One of the most common occurrences of asbestos in the home is insulation.
+If you crawl into your attic and see gray, fluffy material, you know that it's definitely not fiberglass insulation.
 But does it contain asbestos?
+As it turns out, this suspected asbestos might be harmless blown-in cellulose: insulating pellets made from recycled paper.

 - Sheet vinyl flooring